-Gruyere is a smooth-melting kind of Alpine cheese from Switzerland that tastes sweet but slightly salty.
-It is made from whole cow’s milk cured for half a year or longer.
+Gruyere is a smooth-melting Alpine cheese from Switzerland that tastes sweet but slightly salty.
+It is made from whole cow’s milk, cured for half a year or longer.

 Before aging at five months, Gruyere cheese is described as creamy and nutty.
 But as it matures around the 5th month, it becomes assertive, earthy, and complex.
 You shall see small cracks in Gruyere cheese, revealing a slightly grainy texture during that stage.

 Where to see Gruyere cheese in Gruyeres?

 There are two places in Gruyeres where you can watch and learn how Gruyeres cheese is made:

 Below is a summary of what you can experience from each cheese factory.